-Despite their reputations, black widows do their best to avoid people, and they only bite after exhausting all other options.
+Despite their reputations, black widows do their best to avoid people and only bite after exhausting all other options.
 Thankfully, the black widow spiders found in Canada aren’t venomous enough to kill humans, but they can cause lots of pain — and are deadly to smaller animals.

 Prairie rattlesnakes slither around southwestern Alberta, and if you come across one, be very careful!
-While it’s rare for people to die from their bites, it’s possible, and it’s happened.
-In 2018, a man lost his life after a prairie rattlesnake struck him during a golf outing.
-If you get hit, stay calm and call 911 immediately.
+It is rare for people to die from snake bites, however, it does happen.
+For instance, in 2018, a man lost his life after a prairie rattlesnake struck him during a golf outing.
+If bitten, stay calm and call 911 immediately.

-Cougars, the second heaviest big cat after the jaguar, rarely attack humans, but they will in times of famine.
+Cougars, the second heaviest big cat after the jaguar, rarely attack humans, but they will in trying times or in defence of young cubs.
 In Canada, they live around the Rocky Mountain region.

-Polar bears and beautiful and deadly!
-They won’t charge people unless provoked.
-But if that happens, watch out!
-Polar bears — which weigh between 330 and 1,200 pounds — have been known to decapitate humans with one swipe of their giant paws.
+Polar bears are beautiful and deadly!
+While they won’t charge people, unless provoked, it is important to watch out!
+Polar bears weigh between 330 and 1,200 pounds and have been known to decapitate humans with one swipe of their giant paws.

 Canadian Animals FAQ?